 After Cornell, he was accepted into doctoral programs at both Columbia University and UC Berkeley.
 It would have been more convenient to stay in New York, near his family, but a professor at Columbia said, “Being Jewish, you would find yourself more comfortable there.”

-His mother, whom he described as a fatalist, saw his cross-country move as meant to be.
+His mother saw his cross-country move as meant to be.
 Both she and her husband had also taken a chance and left Poland amid the pogroms at the turn of the 20th century, meeting and marrying in America.

 “I’m glad I did what I did rather than medicine,” he added, noting that he tells young students, “Find out what you like to do and see how it matches up with job opportunities. … Do what you like to do, not what you’re told to do.”